PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Checking of chromatin fragmentation (nucleosomal digestion pattern)

-* Save a 50µL aliqot of Micrococcale digested chromatin in a fresh tube, then add:
+* Save a 100µL aliquot of Micrococcale digested chromatin in a fresh tube, then add:
      + RNAse A (20mg/ml) 10 μl, 60 min at 37°C
      + Proteinase K (20mg/ml) 10 μl, 120 min at 65°C
      + SDS to 0.5%